reka-ai/api-examples-python/roast_my_life/workshop/README.md

 Paste the code from the matching step directly below those markers.

-## Adding your own videos
+## 📤 Adding Your Own Videos

 Before you can roast a video, you need to add one (or more) first.
-In this step you’ll enable the “Add Video” popup to upload a video URL to the Reka API.
-This is handled by the `/api/upload_video` route in `app.py`.
+In this step, you'll enable the "Add Video" popup to upload a video URL to the Reka API.
+This functionality is handled by the `/api/upload_video` route in `app.py`.

-### Backend: Upload API route
+### Backend: Upload API Route

-Paste into `app.py` at the STEP marker for “Add your own videos (Upload API route)”: replace the placeholder route with the following complete function:
+Paste into `app.py` at the **STEP** marker for "Add your own videos (Upload API route)": replace the placeholder route with the following complete function:

 ```python
 @app.route('/api/upload_video', methods=['POST'])